DataDog/system-tests/docs/weblog/README.md

 Supported Libraries:
   - pyscopg (Python PostgreSQL adapter)

+## GET /dsm

+This endpoint executes database queries for DSM supported libraries.
+A 200 response is returned if the query is executed successfully.

+Expected query params:
+  - `integration`: Name of messaging tech
+    - Possible Values: `kafka`, `rabbitmq`, `grpc`, `http`

 ## GET /user_login_success_event

 This endpoint calls the appsec event tracking SDK function used for user login success.